jamwaffles/jamwaffles.github.io/_posts/2017-09-21-analytics-events-with-redux-and-react.md

 We've got two tests here:

-1. `Calls the onClick event when clicked` checks to make sure `onSubmit()` is called when the button is clicked.
+1. `Calls the onClick event when clicked`.
+Checks to make sure `onSubmit()` is called when the button is clicked.
 This isn't relevant to event log testing, it just shows another Enzyme test being used.

-2. `Logs an event when clicked` checks that `logEvent` was called, and with the correct arguments.
-Here, `.calledWith('loginSubmit', { foo: 'bar', baz: 'quux' })` should be replaced with whatever shape of event you're logging.
+2. `Logs an event when clicked`.
+Checks that `logEvent` was called, and with the correct arguments. `.calledWith('loginSubmit', { foo: 'bar', baz: 'quux' })` should be replaced with whatever shape of event you're logging.
 In this example, it's hardcoded to `('loginSubmit', { foo: 'bar', baz: 'quux' })`.

 If you've set everything up right, you should see something like this: